 What does this mean for you?

-If you’ll be visiting Plitvice Lakes National Park, purchase your ticket online over two days in advance.
+If you’ll be visiting Plitvice Lakes National Park, purchase your ticket online more than two days in advance.
 If not, you’ll likely end up like me, purchasing your ticket in person and having to wait until the next available entrance time slot to visit the park.
-In my case, I arrived around 8:00am and the next available entrance ticket was at 10:00am.
+In my case, I arrived around 8:00 am and the next available entrance ticket was at 10:00 am.

 You can read all about my insider recommendations for navigating entrance policies at Plitvice in my post Plitvice Lakes National Parks: The Ultimate Guide.

 When it comes to Krka, entry is easy.
 You can buy your ticket on the spot and enter the park immediately.

 If you’re on the fence about whether to visit Plitvice or Krka, chances are that location is a big factor in your indecisiveness.